adamtassabehji/DSO-574-Airbnb-Project/README.md

 # DSO-574-Airbnb-Project

-This is a MBA-level course project in which I collaborated with Alek Carlson.
+This is a MBA-level course project in which I collaborated with Alek Carlson (@alekcarlson).
 We used scraped data from Airbnb to evaluate the impact of Covid on the LA housing market.

 ### Part I) How has the Airbnb Market in LA Changed after COVID?